-Because of the change, the Department for Work and Pensions (DWP) is reviewing all PIP claims decided after 27 November 2016 but before 28 June 2018 – you can check the date on your decision letter.
-The DWP will work out if you should get extra money – this includes if you scored zero points.
+Because of the change, the Department for Work and Pensions (DWP) has said it will look again at any PIP claims which were decided after 27 November 2016 but before 28 June 2018 – you can check the date on your decision letter.

-- you have a mental health condition that makes getting about outside difficult
+- have a mental health condition that makes going outside difficult

 If your PIP decision was made before 28 November 2016

 If you didn’t get the mobility component or you got a lower rate than you expected, you might be able to get your claim backdated to before 28 November – contact your nearest Citizens Advice.

 The DWP has written to some people who they think might benefit from the change.
 However the DWP might not correctly identify everyone, so you should contact them yourself.